 Here are some questions to get the conversation started:

 - What kind of research will my project require?

 - What articles or books should I review to familiarize myself with my field of interest?

 - How many hours should I plan to invest each week in my research?

 - Do I have the background and experience necessary to do this research?
 If not, what can I do to prepare myself?

-- Read research stories: Student examples
+- Read research stories: Student Profiles

-- See where students have presented www.unh.edu/urc
+- See what other students have presented at the URC: Scholars' Repository